labex-labs/open-source-labs/python/python-mastery/lab-ex8-3-set-up-processing-pipelines/en/step2.md

       AAPL     102.50      -0.06
 ```

-The actual values may vary depending on the generated stock data.
+Keep in mind that the actual values in the table may vary depending on the generated stock data.

 ## Understanding the Pipeline Flow

-The key aspect of this program is how data flows through the coroutines:
+The most important part of this program is how data flows through the coroutines.
+Let's break it down step by step:

-1. The `follow` function reads lines from the `stocklog.csv` file
+1. The `follow` function starts by reading lines from the `stocklog.csv` file.
+This is our data source.
-2. Each line is sent to `csv_parser` which parses it into CSV fields
+2. Each line that is read is then sent to the `csv_parser` coroutine.
+The `csv_parser` takes the raw text line and parses it into CSV fields.
-3. The CSV data is sent to `tick_creator` which creates Ticker objects
+3. The parsed CSV data is then sent to the `tick_creator` coroutine.
+This coroutine creates `Ticker` objects from the CSV rows.
-4. The Ticker objects are sent to `neg_filter` which only passes those with negative changes
+4. The `Ticker` objects are then sent to the `neg_filter` coroutine.
+This coroutine checks each `Ticker` object.
+If the stock has a negative price change, it passes the object on; otherwise, it discards it.
-5. Finally, the filtered Ticker objects are sent to the `ticker` coroutine which formats and displays them
+5. Finally, the filtered `Ticker` objects are sent to the `ticker` coroutine.
+The `ticker` coroutine formats the data and displays it in a table.

-This pipeline architecture allows each component to focus on a single task, making the code more modular and easier to maintain.
+This pipeline architecture is very useful because it allows each component to focus on a single task.
+This makes the code more modular, which means it's easier to understand, modify, and maintain.